 People Holding publishes original, character-driven prose that describes, illuminates, riffs on or narrates a photograph of a person holding anything.
-Read the complete guidelines here.
+Learn more here.

 SQF: Why did you start this blog?